ghimani614/COMP6461-httpClientApplication/README.md

 ## Details
 1. The string comparision has to be done in a different way, because string converted from the byte array of client/server is in UTF-8 format, but the Java declared string attributes are in UTF-16 format, which means string.equals() or string.compareTo() don't work in this case.
 Instead, we compare each character of strings by using string.charAt().
 The method compareStringsWithChar(String string1, String string2) in httpcServer class implemented this feature.
 2. Extra space characters may occur in the JSON string of the command line, which affect the string splitting of syntax parsing.
 To solve this problem, we preprocess the command line by removing unnecessary space characters.
 The method preprocessCommandLine(String commandLineString) in httpcServer class implemented this feature.
+3. All the key value pairs are stored in a HashMap<String, String> structure when using -h option.
+In the postHttpResponse method it will loop through the HashMap to set all properties.
-3. We assume all the files to be read/written are located in the root folder.
+4. We assume all the files to be read/written are located in the root folder.
-4. On macOS, if user gives the txt file an empty name using command: "httpc -v 'http://httpbin.org/get?course=networking&assignment=1' -o .txt", the output txt file may become a hidden file.
+5. On macOS, if user gives the txt file an empty name using command: "httpc -v 'http://httpbin.org/get?course=networking&assignment=1' -o .txt", the output txt file may become a hidden file.
 It is necessary to press shift + command + . to show and access hidden files.

 ## References